-Effective July 1, 2021, we entered into a new Executive Employment Agreement with Dr. De Souza for the position of Executive Chairman, replacing all prior arrangements.
+Effective July 1, 2021, we entered into an Executive Employment Agreement with Dr. De Souza for the position of Executive Chairman, replacing all prior arrangements.
 The Executive Employment Agreement became effective on July 1, 2021, and has a term ending on June 30, 2024.
-Under this agreement, Dr. De Souza receives fixed remuneration of US\$43,750 base salary per month (plus reimbursement of health care benefits of up to US\$22,000 for the first year of employment, and subsequently adjusted based on documented increases) for the provision of executive services as determined by our board of directors, plus a short-term incentive/bonus potential of 60% of the base salary upon meeting the applicable performance criteria established by the Nomination and Remuneration Committee against agreed financial, strategic and operational targets.
-For performance exceeding such applicable performance criteria, the Nomination and Remuneration Committee, in its sole discretion, may increase the short-term incentive/bonus up to 100% of the base salary.
-In addition, effective July 1, 2021, Dr. De Souza received a grant of 47,786,607 options with an exercise price per share equal to A\$0.2014, which award will vest on a quarterly basis over a four-year period commencing on July 1, 2021 (with acceleration in the event of a change in control and also on termination as described below).
-The award was subject to shareholder approval, which was obtained at the 2021 Annual General Meeting.
+Under this agreement, Dr. De Souza receives fixed remuneration of \$43,750 base salary per month (plus reimbursement of health care benefits of up to \$22,000 for the first year of employment, and subsequently adjusted based on documented increases) for the provision of executive services as determined by our board of directors, plus a short-term incentive/bonus potential of 60% of the base salary upon meeting the applicable performance criteria established by the Nomination and Remuneration Committee against agreed financial, strategic and operational targets (the "De Souza Target Bonus").
+For performance exceeding such applicable performance criteria, the Nomination and